directus/directus/docs/cloud/accounts-and-teams.md

 ![Register Account Page](https://cdn.directus.io/docs/v9/cloud/accounts-and-teams/accounts-and-teams-20220228A/register-20220225A.webp)

 Directus Cloud Accounts are how individual users access the platform.
 Creating a new account is easy and free.
-You may create your account via Github or enter a username, email, and password manually.
+You may create your account via GitHub or enter a username, email, and password manually.
 Simply go to the [login page](https://directus.cloud/login) and follow the prompts.

 ## Signing In to Your Account